jrderek/BigSpark-Test/README.md

 Data Science: Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.

-Artificial Intelligence: Artificial intelligence can be applied to disparate solution spaces to deliver disruptive technologies.

 Python: Python is a programming language that lets you work more quickly and integrate your systems more effectively.